PolarCookie/arptool/README.md

 To learn more about the math behind read these two sources: <br>
 http://www.wowwiki.com/Armor <br>
 http://forums.elitistjerks.com/topic/22516-dps-compendium/ <br>
+(this link also has a link over all armor values for all bosses in T5 and T6)

 This tool is to help calculate the benefits of arp.
 Given the non-linear nature of armor damage reduction, X arp will mean different things at 0 arp and 4810 arp (all basic debuffs and executioner applied).

 tldr: the soft cap of item arp is 1390.<br>
 This is when a boss with 6200 armor has none left after all debuffs, executioner and item arp has been applied.
-At this point you will do 58.73% more damage against a 6200 boss and 51.42% more against a 7700 boss, compared to no arp at all.<br>
+At this point you will do 58.73% more damage against a 6200 armor boss and 51.42% more against a 7700 armor boss, compared to no arp at all.<br>
 For reference, this is (kinda) the same as stacking 100% crit chance. <br>
-Note: stacking for the arp soft cap will give a relative 13.17% and 11.53% damage increase on 6200 and 7700 bosses respectively, compared to just using debuffs+executioner.
+Note: stacking for the arp soft cap will give a relative 13.17% and 11.53% damage increase on 6200 armor and 7700 armor bosses respectively, compared to just using debuffs+executioner.

 Terminology:</br>
 Absolute: your damage increase compared to no arp.</br>